Frank Matcham: Legacy

 Matcham's theatres were often mocked by architects during the five decades after his death, and little care was taken by local authorities to preserve them during area regeneration programmes, particularly during the 1960s.
-It was only after 1970 that his buildings were taken seriously and, according to Mackintosh, his genius was widely recognised.
+It was only after 1970 that his buildings were taken seriously and, according to Iain Mackintosh, his genius was widely recognised.
 In 1995 the Theatre Museum acquired in excess of 7000 of Matcham's drawings.
 Of these, around 500 are highly finished and represent over seventy-five theatres or cinemas and about one-sixth of his total life's output.

 The total number of theatres Matcham designed is unknown and has been the subject of much speculation.
 The architect Victor Glasstone estimated the architect's work to include 66 new theatres and the remodelling and restoration of 58 others, between 1879 and 1910; Matcham's biographer Brian Walker lists him ahead of his contemporaries and counts 92 designs, with the closest to him being Charles J. Phipps, with 72.
 According to the theatre historians John Earl and Michael Sell, Matcham was the original architect for half of the 48 surviving theatres associated with him, and the rest he restored, altered or remodelled from existing buildings.
 A further 111 of his theatres were either bombed during the wars, destroyed by fire, or demolished as part of area regeneration, mostly during the 1960s.

 From the start of the 1900s Crewe and W. G. R. Sprague had started to make names for themselves in architectural circles.
 It has been suggested by various architectural journals that Crewe and Sprague were pupils of Matcham, and although Glasstone was sceptical of this in his 1975 book Victorian and Edwardian Theatres, the author Iain Mackintosh noted a clear Matcham influence in Sprague and Crewe's designs; he describes the former as being suaver compared to Matcham, whilst Crewe, although sharing a lot of Matcham's exuberance, was "more polished" because of his earlier training in Paris.
 Sir Alfred Butt, writing in The Era, considered: "Frank Matcham lived for his work, and unquestionably was pre-eminent as a theatrical and music hall architect."
 According to the historians, Roger Dixon and Stefan Muthesius, Matcham was "the most consistent and prolific architect of the later music halls ... his buildings, mostly in the provinces and the suburbs of London, [were] equal or exceed in splendour [compared to] the metropolitan theatres and opera houses."

 On 22 November 2007 Matcham was commemorated by English Heritage when a blue plaque was unveiled at his former London home, 10 Haslemere Road, Hornsey, by the actors Timothy West and Prunella Scales.